Facets-cloud/Readme-Documentation/docs/MODULES/building-a-facets-module.md

 This declares that the module expects a `cloud_account` input which includes a usable `aws` provider configuration.

 > 📌 This approach allows each building block to independently receive and use the provider it needs.
 It also enables gradual upgrades — not every module must migrate to a new provider version at the same time.

-***

-## Facets Module Generation MCP

-You can also build custom modules using our **Module Creation Platform (MCP)** — a powerful CLI tool designed to simplify and accelerate the process of writing Terraform modules for Facets.

-Some key advantages of using this MCP:

-* **Faster** module creation with guided prompts and validations
-* **Standardized** structure that aligns with Facets' module registry
-* **Supports custom logic**, templating, and metadata integration

-Try it out <Anchor label="here" target="_blank" href="https://github.com/Facets-cloud/facets-module-mcp">here</Anchor> and start building modules tailored to your infrastructure needs.